 Have you secured your house for operation in a radioactive environment?

 Copyright by Bob Nichols, Apr 10, 2015.

 1. The Radiation charts and graphs of the EPA www2.epa.gov/radnet Should you need to type in the address don’t skip the “2” in www2.

 2. The EPA based reporting of NETC.com, an LLC.

 3. * Radiation equals combined Beta and Gamma Radiation.
 Note: Not all locations have working Beta Radiation Monitors.
 Gamma Radiation Monitors are functioning at all these locations.

 4. “…If you pollute when you DO KNOW there is NO safe dose with respect to causing extra cases of deadly cancers or heritable effects, you are committing premeditated random murder.” – John W. Gofman, Ph.D., M.D.
 (1918-2007), associate director, Lawrence Livermore National Laboratory 1963-1969) — Comments on a Petition for Rulemaking to the Nuclear Regulatory Commission, May 21, 1994.

 5. CPM.
 “Although we can’t see it, taste it, smell it or hear it we can measure radiation and observe its effects.
 One way to measure radiation which the United States Environmental Protection Agency [EPA] has chosen to use on its radiation websites is in Counts Per Minute.
 Each Count is One Radioactive Decay.”
 Quote from last week’s ‘Your Radiation, This Week.'”
 Apr 3, 2015.

-Posted by Bob Nichols on April 10, 2015, With 5396 Reads Filed under Of Interest.
+Posted by Bob Nichols on April 10, 2015, With 5617 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.